What is 22cm in Inches? A practical guide to Metric-Imperial Conversion

 Understanding the Metric and Imperial Systems

 The metric system, based on powers of 10, is a decimal system characterized by its simplicity and ease of conversion.
 Its fundamental units are the meter (for length), the kilogram (for mass), and the second (for time).
-Prefixes like kilo (1000), centi (1/100), and milli (1/1000) are used to denote multiples or fractions of the base units.
+Now, prefixes like kilo (1000), centi (1/100), and milli (1/1000) are used to denote multiples or fractions of the base units.
 This consistent system makes calculations straightforward.

 Converting 22cm to Inches: The Calculation

-Therefore, to find out what 22cm is in inches, we perform the following calculation:
+That's why, to find out what 22cm is in inches, we perform the following calculation:

 22 cm / 2.54 cm/inch ≈ 8.66 inches